SrijanBadhya/Debsoc/Running the PES Debsoc.md

 - + Freshers feel lost thinking of an opp case because the benefits look great and they don't know how to outweigh them.
 - + Beginners don't think about regulation, mismanagement, and long term consequences.
 - + So even if there is tremendous learning potential after the round, people can feel depressed during the round.
+- + (If you can give hints of the case lines, like regulation, to both sides, then you can still make it work.)
 - not being brutally honest and telling speakers their speeches were shit in the early days.
 - spending extra time and effort in the early days compared to later days, providing aftercare to the wounded recruits.
 - being generous with prep time so that they build their confidence and lessen their anxiety.
 We don't need to make them tournament-ready until later.